 My neighbor, Wes, has an elderberry bush that is producing tons (not literally…the berries are kind of small) of berries.
 He finally (I mean graciously) relented to my whiny requests to let me pick some of them (Thanks, Wes!).

 Elderberries are known to have medicinal value and have shown to relieve symptoms of the flu.
 Good thing I froze some for use this winter.

-Elderberries are antioxidants and have healthy flavonoids and anti-inflammatory components.
+Elderberries are high in Vitamin C, fiber and flavonoids.
 Who knew so much could be packed into such itty-bitty berries.

 If you’re like me, you know you’ve heard about them before, but just can’t recall where.
 Here’s some interesting tidbits to refresh your memory: